Diplomacy, Business and Trade MSc

 An honours degree (2:2 or above) or equivalent overseas qualification in a social sciences, humanities or associated subject.
 Overseas qualification equivalencies can be found here.

 All applicants for admission to Loughborough University must have a qualification in English Language before they can be admitted to any course or programme, whether their first language is English or not.
 Find out more here.

-This programme offers teaching and contact hours in the evenings and on Saturdays only.
+This programme will mostly be taught in the evenings and on Saturdays.
 Modules are assessed by a combination of essays, group exercises, presentations and time constrained assignments.
-Subject to your choices, there may also be exams.
+Modules are assessed by a combination of essays, group exercises, presentations and time constrained assignments, as well as one written examination.
 Take a look at our modules to see what assessments you can expect to undertake.